-Reduce the clutter in your installation - replace up to 12 individual power injectors with one module, and one power supply.
+Reduce the clutter in your installation - let WiFi-Texas replace up to 12 individual power injectors with one high density PoE injector or switch, and one power supply.

 PoE uses the ethernet cable to provide power to remote devices.
 While this function is included on some ports of PoE switches, our injectors allow you to add